Happy Truck HAPPinas

-Happy Truck HAPPinas is a Philippine Sunday noontime variety show produced by TV5's entertainment division and VIVA Entertainment and started airing since March 6, 2016.
+Happy Truck HAPPinas is a Philippine television variety show broadcast by TV5.
+It aired from March 6 to May 1, 2016, replacing Movie Max 5 and was replaced by Movie Max 5.
 It is mainly presented by Ogie Alcasid, Janno Gibbs, Derek Ramsay, Tuesday Vargas, and Kim Idol.
 The show is airing every Sunday, 11:00am to 1:00pm on TV5, and it is the biggest project to date this year by the network and hosted by majority of the network's bunch of talents collectively known as "HappyPeeps".

 Competed against long-time rivals ASAP of ABS-CBN and Sunday PinaSaya of GMA Network, it serve as the replacement of former show, Happy Truck ng Bayan, whom it was the brainchild project of former TV5's Entertainment Division Head, Wilma Galvante, until she resigned on her position.
 HTH also served as drive for advertisers and sponsors thru on-ground and below-the-line activation events and pluggings for the network's new shows.